FAQs… Your Questions About Bloodroot Salve Answered Here

 Escharotics have been used for centuries: Paracelsus documents their use and ingredients: a mineral caustic and a botanical.
 (Good salve has pH close to neutral).
 Bloodroot Salve is a selective escharotic which means that it kills only neoplasms, both cancerous and precancerous cells, and they become eschar.

-These are the people who make unfounded statements, and post images that do not tell the whole story.
+These are the people who make unfounded statements and post images that do not tell the whole story.
 They never show the image of the tumor site when it’s healed.
 Despite the billions donated to cancer research, they cannot find a product that works like this.
-Detractors like the medical status quo, and son’t mind the 90 percent failure of ‘medicine.’
+Detractors like the medical status quo, and don’t mind the 90 percent failure of ‘medicine.’

-A cancer can be growing away quietly and happily, just doing its thing, apparently invisible to the body’s immune system.
+Cancer can be growing away quietly and happily, just doing its thing, apparently invisible to the body’s immune system.
 Bloodroot Salve has an effect on the tumor that makes it suddenly visible to the immune system, so it attacks.
 This attack takes on the form of inflammation: redness, heat, pus, and pain.
 The white blood cells target the tumor, and its days are numbered!
-Eventually the body will eject the dead tumor.
+Eventually, the body will eject the dead tumor.

-Before deciding to use salve on yourself or on a pet, you need to do your homework.
+Before deciding to use the salve on yourself or on a pet, you need to do your homework.
 Be prepared, know what to expect.
 Get a diagnosis or an opinion.
 Use an experienced practitioner if possible.
 Be sure to look at the bloodroot salve stories and pictures of other people’s treatments.
-There are many.
+There are many options available.

 Photos of Bloodroot Salve treatments have been shown on the internet to horrify the public, so they will not find out that it works.
 But they never show the area after healing.